alekseigolikov/pipedrive_api/README.md

 * Authorize an app for some account and "code" token for further requesting authorization tokens for app as described in [Pipeline Oauth documentation](https://pipedrive.readme.io/docs/marketplace-oauth-authorization#step-1-requesting-authorization)
 * store client_id, client_secret, code and app callback uri:
     * directly to config.json
-    * or using pipedrive.py CLI
+    * or using pipedrive.py CLI<br />
     `pipedrive.py set_auth client-secret client_secret_value`
-* Run pipedrive.py requesting new set of authorization and refresh tokens:
+* Run pipedrive.py requesting new set of authorization and refresh tokens:<br />
+`pipedrive.py fetch_token`
+* Any time API will detect that token was expired, it will trigger token refresh procedure, alternativelly you can do it manually:<br />
-`pipedrive.py set_auth access-token token_value`
+`pipedrive.py refresh_token`
-* Test that authorization tokens are correctly stored and pipedrive API working fine requesting info of account that authorized access for app
+* Test that authorization tokens are correctly stored and pipedrive API working fine requesting info of account that authorized access for app <br />
 `pipedrive.py whoami`
 * Start Apache Airflow and trigger DAG execution